infominer33/infominer33.github.io/_posts/2019-03-28-blockchain-identity.md

 ## Blockchain Identity - Data

-These files were compiled, in part, as a result of a project I collaborated on, at the end of 2018.

-In fact, all of this work was quite inspired by *The Original* Blockchain Identity list on GitHub, originally compiled by [Markus Sabadello](https://github.com/peacekeeper/).
+The inspiration for my work in digital identity might easily trace back to *The Original* Blockchain Identity list on GitHub, originally compiled by [Markus Sabadello](https://github.com/peacekeeper/).

 - [/peacekeeper/blockchain-identity](https://github.com/peacekeeper/blockchain-identity)

-I leaned heavily on this repository when first learning about decentralized identity and blockchain.
-I went over his whole list and updated links, brining in additional relevant resources.
+I leaned heavily on that resource when first learning about decentralized identity and blockchain.

+After making some progress on decentralized-id.com, I went back over that whole repository, fixing any broken links and pulling in relevant data, at the end of 2018.

 ### blockchain-id.toml